 The model is spelled out in Section 2.
 In Section 3, we derive the equilibrium ownership structure.
 Section 4.1 studies the effects on producer surplus of the different specified merger policies, whereas Section 4.2 studies the effects on investments and aggregate capital levels.
-In Section 4.3, more specific results are derived in a Linear-Quadratic Model with asset complementarities and endogenous capital investment, and where the number of greenfield entrants is endogenously determined.
-Section 5 concludes.
+In Section 4.3, more specific results are derived in a Linear-Quadratic Model with asset complementarities and endogenous capital investment.
+Section 5 is an extension section where we examine effects of endogenous entry and exit, and effects of having more domestic firms in the host market.
+Section 6 concludes.